On this page:

 - Blurred vision.

 Other symptoms might include nausea and vomiting; diarrhea; changes in heart rate and blood pressure; and fear, anxiety, or panic.
 Symptoms may come and go over short time periods or last for a long time, and can lead to fatigue and depression.

 What causes balance disorders?

-There are many causes of balance problems, such as medications, ear infections, a head injury, or anything else that affects the inner ear or brain.
+Causes of balance problems include medications, ear infection, a head injury, or anything else that affects the inner ear or brain.
 Low blood pressure can lead to dizziness when you stand up too quickly.
 Problems that affect the skeletal or visual systems, such as arthritis or eye muscle imbalance, can also cause balance disorders.
 Your risk of having balance problems increases as you get older.